-The Grant Review and Support Program (GRASP) is a multi-year program that guides investigators who have already obtained NIH K grants to understand the grant writing process, gain new skills, and write their R01 grant applications.
-GRASP begins with an orientation workshop that provides participants with advice in grant writing, as well as training in using the resources of the Elements of Grant Writing.
+The Grant Review and Support Program (GRASP) is a multi-year program that guides junior investigators who have already obtained NIH K grants to understand the grant writing process, gain new skills, and write competitive grant applications to ultimately achieve research independence.
+GRASP begins with an orientation workshop that provides participants with advice in grant writing, diversifying their funding portfolio, as well as training in using the resources of the Elements of Grant Writing.
 Participants will then receive ongoing grant preparation support and guidance from the GRASP team throughout the duration of their K awards.
-Armed with the knowledge and tools provided by GRASP, participants will be ready to submit an R01 grant application with a greater chance of being funded.
+Armed with the knowledge and tools provided by GRASP, participants will be better prepared to establish independent research careers, funded by a variety of different grants.

 Please note: Harvard Catalyst Education Program's policy requires full attendance and the completion of all activity surveys to be eligible for CME credit; no partial credit is allowed.